codatio/codat-docs/docs/expenses/fx-management.md

 ## Transfers

-A transfer represents the movement of money between two bank accounts, for example, a bank withdrawal, a top-up of a debit card account, or a pay-down of a credit card account.
+A transfer is a transaction type that represents the movement of money between two bank accounts.
+This can be a bank withdrawal, a top-up of a debit card account, or a pay-down of a credit card account.
 As a result, different variables participate in the possible currency combinations: the company's base currency, and the currencies of the sender and receiver bank accounts.

+You can [read more](/expenses/sync-process/expense-transactions#transaction-types) about transaction types used in Sync for Expenses.

 | Currency variables       | Option 1 | Option 2 | Option 3 | Option 4 | Option 5 |
 |--------------------------|------------|------------|------------|------------|------------|